 The next problem deals with sacral angle.
 The sacroiliac joints have several directions of mobility.
 In addition to normal physiologic motion in walking, breathing and craniosacral rhythm, various placements and displacements of the sacroiliac joints give a wide range of sacroiliac relationships.
-One dimension of sacroiliac positional variability is anterior/posterior tilt with respect to the ilia (see Figure 7 above).
+One dimension of sacroiliac positional variability is anterior/posterior tilt with respect to the ilia (see Figure 7 below).

 Assessing sacral angle by palpation is challenging, since at least the base of the sacrum may be under two or more inches of soft tissue.
 Unlike the lumbar vertebrae, the sacrum lacks prominent spinous processes to help us assess orientation.
 The point for our current consideration is that the sacrum is not part of the lumbars and may vary in any direction from the orientation of the lumbars.
 When assessing lumbar curve, assess only the lumbars, not the sacrum.

 Figure 6.
 Pelvic proportions vary as much as fascial proportions.

 Having considered the area below the lumbars, we will now consider the area above the lumbars--the thorax.
 The pelvis has a left and right innominate bone, a sacrum and a coccyx.
 Externally, these few bones articulate with three other bones, the femurs and the fifth lumbar.
 The thorax is more complicated both internally and externally, containing 12 vertebrae, 24 ribs, a sternum and a manubrium.
 It articulates with the 1st lumbar vertebra, 7th cervical vertebra, two clavicles and two scapulae.
 The shoulder girdle is mobile over the rib cage, and can give false visual impressions of the orientation of the thorax.
 In all, the thorax has about 150 articulations.